benkim2284/Perfect-Photo-ML/README.md

+# Allow the camera to guide you in taking the perfect photo!

-# create virtual environment in python 3.10 for mediapipe
+##### create virtual environment in python 3.10 for mediapipe